ndwnu/nls-accessibility-map/README.md

 This project is used for calculations concerning road accessibility given certain traffic sign restrictions based on vehicle characteristics.
-It's main functional modules are rest api service called backend and a jobs module subdivided into multiple more specialised submodules.
+It's main functional modules are a rest api service called backend and a jobs module subdivided into multiple more specialised submodules.

 [Techincal details](docs/technical-details.md)